 Best Overall Premium Wireless Headset

 The Jabra Evolve2 85 dominated our isolation tests thanks to its 10-microphone array and dual-hybrid Active Noise Cancellation.
-Built specifically for unified communications, this headset features a discreet boom arm that folds neatly into the right earcup when you are just listening to music.
+Built specifically for unified communications, this headset includes a discreet boom arm that folds neatly into the right earcup when you are just listening to music.
 Weighing 286 grams, it utilizes soft memory foam ear cushions that distribute pressure evenly over the ears, avoiding the pinching sensation common with tight headbands.
 The battery delivers a verified 37 hours of use, and a fast 15-minute charge via the desktop stand yielded 8 hours of battery life during our Friday afternoon stress test.

 Multipoint Bluetooth 5.0 allows simultaneous connection to your phone and laptop without dropping the link.
 The primary drawback is the premium price tag, and the frame is slightly bulky for smaller heads.
 However, if your daily schedule consists of back-to-back calls in a noisy open office or home environment, the reliable vocal clarity justifies the investment.